Know who you are dealing with

 If it is not delivered on time and you have not been

 notified of a delay, contact the company.
-It is your choice to agree to wait
+Per the Mail, Internet or Telephone Order Merchandise Rule (16 CFR Part 435), it is your choice to agree to wait

 longer to receive the order or to cancel.
 If you cancel, your money must be